NoVegetable/jack-compiler/README.md

 The whole project is written in Rust, so Rust toolchain is required to build and run it.

-Rust toolchain can installed [here](https://rust-lang.org/tools/install/).
+Rust toolchain can be installed [here](https://rust-lang.org/tools/install/).

 ## Usage